PLN-team/pyPLNmodels/paper/paper.md

   of times a gene is expressed in each cell.
 The goal is to infer the correlation between genes and to reduce the number of variables.
 \end{itemize}
+The model can deal with offsets when needed.
 The main functionalities of the `pyPLNmodels` package are
 \begin{itemize}
-\item Normalizing count data to obtain more valuable data.
+\item Normalize count data to obtain more valuable data.
 \item Analyse the significance of each variable and their correlation
 \item Perform regression when covariates are available.
 \item Reduce the number of variables.
-\item Visualization of normalized data.
+\item Visualize the normalized data.
 \end{itemize}
+To illustrate the main model's effect, we display below a Principal Component Analysis (PCA) with the `PlnPCA` class from `pyPLNmodels` on the left and  PCA on the log normalized data on the right.
+The data considered is the `scMARK` benchmark [@scMark] described in the benchmark section.
+We kept NBPOINTS samples for illustration purposes.

+FIG

 # Statement of need
 While the R-package `PLNmodels` [@PLNmodels] already implements PLN models, the python package